 Did you know that you can cut paint chips with your Silhouette machine??
 I know, so cool!
-Here I’ll walk you through how I turned a stack of paint chips from a previously abandoned project into a DIY holiday banner….and greeting “card” surprise!
+Here I’ll walk you through how I turned a stack of free paint chips from a previously abandoned project into a DIY holiday banner….and a greeting “card” surprise!

 The Project Inspiration